HackRank/Glitch-Effect/README.md

 becomes necessary, although I've done everything I can to build in extensibility and versioning.

-You can get coins by getting someone to send you some, or tur
+You can get coins by getting someone to send you some, or turn on O